kedanco/100-days-kallaway-log/README.md

 I really can't imagine creating my own shape but I guess i'll just have to experiment playing around with vertices :)

 **Link to work:**

+### Missed A Day : 13th Apr Friday, 2018
+### Missed A Day : 14th Apr Saturday, 2018

+### Day 77 : 15th Apr Sunday, 2018

+**Today's Progress:** Udemy React Redux Course

+**Thoughts:** Spent a good amount of time today on React Redux, kinda fuzzy about what I've learned before since it's been some time, but done with react-router part and moving on to Redux Form.
+Kinda similar to how routes work in Rails, with more freedom? haha.
+And Redux Form really feels like a Form plugin like how we install simple form gem in Rails to use it.

+Also learned how to use Links, which is a React version of html anchor tag.
+The main difference why we don't use an anchor tag is we don't want the user to navigate to another page; the url changes when a link is clicked but components are rendered on the page instead of a browser load.

+Still don't feel confident about all the terms and processes to build my own page, need to clock more practise.

+**Link to work:**